 - ensure charities are complying with their obligations

 - add data to ACNC datasets at data.gov.au

-- facilitate the use of the Charity Passport (allowing us to share necessary information with other government agencies).
+- facilitate the use of the Charity Passport, which allows us to share necessary information with other government agencies.

 The Charity Register is integral to maintaining and enhancing public trust and confidence in the sector by allowing the public to view information about registered charities.
 The Charity Register also promotes sector transparency and accountability.